-He doned the coat, smiling at her stupidly, and couldn’t say anything more clever than “Beautiful Salma,” after which she gave him that dazzling smile he knew he would always love.
+He donned the coat, smiling at her stupidly, and couldn’t say anything more clever than “Beautiful Salma,” after which she gave him that dazzling smile he knew he would always love.

 “But should the worst happen—just remember that you’re wearing the answer, okay?”

-And then she had kissed him, as if their lives depended on it.
+And then she kissed him, as if their lives depended on it.

-Like a priest fighting back the hordes of Hell, Tom Topic pressed on relentlessly, designing intricate sounds and mystical energies biding the creature back into the body that was its prison; the dead body of the Mexican woman once being Salma Cortez.
+Like a priest fighting back the hordes of Hell, Tom Topic pressed on relentlessly, designing intricate sounds and mystical energies forcing the creature back into the body that was its prison: the dead body of the Mexican woman once known as Salma Cortez.

-As the ground and walls shook with disbelieving violence in reaction to the powers at play, the passionately focused Quishar shouted a final incantation; it tore through the bleached parchment and drove the unnameable horror back to its prison.
+As the ground and walls shook with unbelievable violence in reaction to the powers at play, the passionately-focused Quishar shouted a final incantation; it tore through the bleached parchment and drove the unnameable horror back to its prison.
 All light and dark disappeared.
 The electrical light turned back on.

-No cracks or tentacled evilness any longer adorned the walls.
+No cracks or tentacled evilness adorned the walls.
 Everything was as smooth as ever.

 He felt drained, exhausted.

-Behind him, the accountant heard humping steps, and he quickly turned.
+Behind him, the accountant heard thumping steps, and he quickly turned.